cdelorme/learning_cpp/notes.md

 For learning!

 The only networking portion I am interested in is UDP, specifically shooting messages at my server.

 Ideally this would be for logging, I don't intend to send data the reverse direction, and so I'm not worried about failure.
-What I get is good.
+Whatever I can get is good.

 So we can do something like this:

     bool userConsent = true;// give them a checkbox from the UI (eventually)